don-v/JSBooks/EloquentJS_3rdEd/P1_Language/09_RegularExpressions/notes/09_RegularExpressions.md

 ```

 The start (`*`) has a similar meaning but also allows the pattern to match zero times.
-Something with a start after itnever prevents a pattern form matching -- it'll just match
+Something with a star after it never prevents a pattern from matching -- it'll just match
-zero instances if it can't find any suitable texxt to match.
+zero instances if it can't find any suitable text to match.

 A question mark (`?`) makes a part of a pattern *optional*, meaning it may occur zero
 times or one time.
 In the following example, the *u* character is allowed to occur, but
-the pattenr also matches when it is missing:
+the pattern also matches when it is missing:

 ```js
 let neighbor = /neighbou?r/;